-Imagecache External is a utility module to allow you to use imagecache(D6)/image derivatives (D7) with external images.
+Imagecache External is a utility module to allow you to use imagecache(D6) / Image Styles (D7) with external images.

-Enable the module at admin/build/modules or using drush
+- Enable the module at admin/modules or use drush.

-So to get the module to work, you need to visit admin/settings/imagecache_external and either:
+To get the module to work, you need to visit

 - Add some domains to the whitelist -or-